prince62058/Servidorr/replit.md

 - Server running successfully on port 5000 with all features working
 - Migration completed with all checklist items verified

-**July 11, 2025 - Migration Completion & Video Hero Section:**
+**July 11, 2025 - Migration Completion & Hero Layout Optimization:**
 - Successfully migrated project from Replit Agent to Replit environment
-- Removed "Book Your Services" section from homepage as requested
-- Added autoplay hero video background with high-quality 4K service content
-- Integrated video overlay and responsive styling for all devices
-- Video plays automatically with fallback play button for browsers blocking autoplay
-- Enhanced video controls and error handling with console logging
 - All packages properly installed and server running on port 5000
 - Complete migration checklist completed with all items verified
+- Optimized hero section layout: moved content to right side of video
+- Reduced content density above video for cleaner visual presentation
+- Video background functioning perfectly with responsive design
+- Enhanced video controls and error handling with console logging

 **July 10, 2025 - Multi-Page Architecture & Real-time Booking Implementation:**
 - Transformed from single-page to multi-page architecture with separate pages for booking, services, profile, and orders